Kwirtz/Advanced_programming/README.md

 ### Final exam

 Date: tbd.
-Content: Theoretical question and study case with a Python code to interpret and comment.
+Content: Theoretical questions and study case with a Python code to interpret and comment.
 Details tbd

 ### Project = Oral + Dossier